Absolute Galapagos (Grand Daphne)

 Included Activities:

-Visit nearby Isla Fernandina, the youngest of the Galapagos Islands.
-It’s also volcanically active and the most westerly island, making it one of the least visited.
-The third-largest in size, it erupted most recently in 2018.
-The absence of introduced mammals gives it a unique landscape, and it boasts the highest concentration of marine iguanas on the archipelago.
+Today, visit Punta Espinosa that is a narrow ledge of lava and sand extending from the base of La Cumbre volcano.
 Take a walk around the beautiful peninsula, which boasts such wildlife and plant life as lava cacti, marine iguanas, barking sea lions, tiny penguins and Sally Lightfoot crabs.
-Keep a lookout for that marvellous predator hunting from the treetops – the Galapagos hawk.
-Top-notch snorkelling opportunities await in the clear waters, and turtles and sea lions can be seen swimming around and feeding on the shore.
+Keep a lookout for that marvelous Galapagos predator hunting from the treetops: the Galapagos hawk.
+Top-notch snorkeling opportunities await in the clear waters, and turtles and sea lions can be seen swimming around and feeding on the shore.
+This is also a great spot to see flightless cormorants drying their atrophied wings on the rocks.

 Included Activities: